gitlabhq/terraform-provider-gitlab/CONTRIBUTING.md

 ### GitPod Environment Setup

-You can choose to use your own development environment if desired, however a `.gitpod.yml` file is included within the repository to allow the use of GitPod easily.
+You can choose to use your own development environment if desired, however a `.gitpod.yml` file is included within the repository to allow the use of [GitPod](https://gitpod.io/) easily.
-This will allow you to use GitPod's integration with GitHub to instantly stand up a web-based development environment including Go and Docker, which are necessary for running tests.
+This will allow you to use GitPod's integration with GitHub to quickly start a web-based development environment including Go and Docker, which are necessary for running tests.
 To use GitPod's integration, you have two different options described below.
 After you've completed one of the two options, your development environment will be ready within a minute or two.
 As part of starting up, your development environment will automatically start up the `gitlab-ce` container necessary for running tests, as described in the "Running Tests/Option 1" section below.